• Skip to primary navigation

 add the soaked chickpeas to the food processor

 Blend on high until the mixture is consistent.
 Make sure that there are no chunks of garlic or onion floating around.
-The mixture should be consistent and look like below.
+The mixture should be consistent.

 blended ta'ameya in a food processor